M. M. Kaye: Life

-M. M. Kaye was born in Simla, British India, and lived in an Oakland, Shimla, a heritage property from 1915 to 1918.
-She was the elder daughter and one of three children born to Sir Cecil Kaye and his wife, Margaret Sarah Bryson.
-Cecil Kaye was an intelligence officer in the Indian Army.
+M. M. Kaye was born in Simla, British India, and lived at Oaklands (now a heritage property), outside of Simla, from 1915 to 1918.
+She was the elder daughter and the second of three children born to Sir Cecil Kaye and his wife, Margaret Sarah Bryson.
+She had an older brother named William and a younger sister, Dorothy.
+Her father Cecil Kaye was an intelligence officer in the Indian Army.
 M. M. Kaye's grandfather, brother and husband all served the British Raj.
 Her grandfather's cousin, Sir John William Kaye, wrote the standard accounts of the Indian Mutiny of 1857 and the First Afghan War.
 At 10, Mollie Kaye, as she was then known, was sent to England to attend boarding school.
 She subsequently studied children's book illustration and earned money by designing Christmas cards.
 In 1926, she briefly returned to live with her family in India, but after her father's death, she was displeased by her mother's pressure to find a junior officer to marry and so returned to England living in London on a small pension based on her late father's army career, augmented first by earnings from illustrating children's books and from 1937 from the publication of children's books written by Kaye.
 Her first adult novel, Six Bars at Seven, published in 1940, was a thriller that Kaye had been moved to write by regularly reading that type of books from the Fourpenny Library: "Most of the stuff I was reading was total rubbish, and I used to think I couldn't write worse.
 So I sat down and wrote one."